gazebosim/gz-sensors/tutorials/custom_sensors.md

 * Check for new entities that have `ignition::gazebo::components::CustomSensor` during the `PreUpdate` callback and instantiate new sensors as they appear in simulation.
+* Don't assume all `CustomSensors` are of the type you need, be sure to check the type using the `ignition::sensors::customType` function.
 * During `PostUpdate`, update all sensors with new data coming from simulation.
 * Also during `PostUpdate`, delete any sensors that have been removed from simulation.